Longwood University: Longwood University (2002–present)

 Virginia Governor Mark Warner signed legislation designating Longwood a university on April 2, 2002, one year to the day after The Great Fire that burned the Rotunda and significantly damaged Grainger Hall.
 Then-president Patricia P. Cormier said at the time that a "university is a better reflection of the type of institution that Longwood is today.
 We are a comprehensive entity with a broad array of undergraduate majors and minors as well as graduate programs."
 Since becoming a university, Longwood has expanded its physical campus and academic offerings.

 The 70822 sqft John H. and Karen Chichester Science Center opened in 2005.
 Longwood's Health and Fitness Center, which opened in 2007, was the first higher education building in Virginia to be awarded the gold level of LEED certification.
 A new 41,983-square-foot Center for Communication Studies and Theater opened in 2009 to house the rapidly growing communication studies major.
 That building is adjacent to Bedford Hall, home of the art program, which was expanded and renovated in 2012.
 Three residence halls were renovated between 2007–14: Wheeler Hall (2007), Cox Hall (2008) and Stubbs Hall (2014).

 Two residence halls and a commons building opened in 2013 at Lancer Park, an off-campus apartment complex.
 The residence halls house about 450 students, in addition to the 264 students who were already living there in apartments and townhouses.
 Longwood has managed the complex since 2006.

-Keeping with campus tradition, in 2004 three major campus buildings were named for former presidents.
+In keeping with campus tradition, in 2004 three major campus buildings were named for former university presidents.
 The dining hall was named Dorrill Dining Hall for William F. Dorrill, president from 1988–1996; the library was named Greenwood Library for Janet D. Greenwood (1981–1987); and Lancer Hall was named Willett Hall for Henry I. Willett Jr. (1967–1981).

-The academics profile has increased as well since becoming a university, notably with the additions of nursing, environmental science, athletic training, animation and cybersecurity programs, among many others.
+Since receiving university designation, the academic profile has expanded, notably through the addition of programs in nursing, environmental science, athletic training, animation, and cybersecurity, among many others.